Code-Institute-Submissions/data-dashboard-1/README.md

 # Acknowledgements #
- for this project I got inspiration from dashboards and also google images I googled on google.com for my colour scheme and background colour for my dashboard.
+ for this project I got inspiration from dashboards on google Images I googled on google.com and also for my colour scheme and background colour for my dashboard.